Email based funds transfer frauds

 For me, the details of these cybercrimes are fascinating.
 I also believe the details are essential to deciding upon future actions.
 The era of cybersecurity and cybercrime negligence lawsuits are upon us, but still in their infancy and evolving.
 Whether a party is negligent or not depends upon the facts and surrounding circumstances, and I believe it is best to learn facts before contemplating litigation.
 After all, if you have a strong case, this can help negotiations, and you might be able to resolve the matter without any expensive litigation.
 If you have a weak case, you can save yourself years of stress and expense of an unnecessary lawsuit.

 Cybercriminals are always evolving.
 Prevention is always better than the cure.
 It is better to avoid the problem than deal with the aftermath.
 Cybersecurity is important for all of us, our families, and our professional lives.
-My book is comprehensive and can help you understand technology, the privacy and cybercrime threats, and how to secure yourself and your business.
+My first book (Cybersecurity for the Home and Office) is comprehensive and can help you understand technology, the privacy and cybercrime threats, and how to secure yourself and your business.
+My second book (Cybercrime Investigations) is for after the crime.
 I can help too.